jlas1/Klicky-Probe/README.md

 You need to set the probe offset within your `printer.cfg`

-There is now a arrow on the probe telling you where should the switch pole be to have the correct offset.
+There is now an arrow on the probe telling you where should the switch pole be to have the correct offset.
 The probe offsets are:

 `z_offset = 6.42`